Skip to Content

 However, I usually find a use for these inexpensive items, eventually!

-So I purchased two wooden stars from the Dollar Tree about 3 months ago.
-I could imagine that a Patriotic Decor idea would occur to me by the 4th of July.
+So I purchased two wooden stars from The Dollar Tree about 3 months ago.
+I felt certain that a Patriotic Decor idea would occur to me by the 4th of July.

 And it finally did!!